 View the BAFE certificate for Savills

 On occasion it is not possible for us to meet the desired target dates for actions set out in the assessment.
-Our dedicated Fire Safety Team and Savills constantly review the target dates set out in the FRA and programmes of works planned to see if the extended target date can be met and or they need to be extended.
+Our dedicated Fire Safety Team and Savills constantly review the target dates set out in the FRA and the programme of work planned to see if the extended target date can be met and or they need to be extended.

-The FRAs published on our website are a copy of the assessment at the time it is handed over to Network Homes.
+The FRAs available on the Riskhub Resident Hub are a copy of the assessment at the time it is handed over to SNG.
 If you need to know the exact position of the recommendations identified, please get in touch with our fire safety team who can arrange to send you the latest version of the document.
-You can do this at firesafety@networkhomes.org.uk.
+You can do this by emailing firesafety@networkhomes.org.uk.

 There are number of reasons why an FRA may be reviewed sooner than initially planned.
 Most commonly, when there is a significant change of use, occupancy or construction queries to the premises.

 In early 2020 new Government published guidance urging building owners to investigate buildings with the external wall system such as rendered insulation, cladding, timber, balconies etc, concentrating on buildings over 18m.
 This is to ensure the buildings have been constructed in accordance to the design specifications.
 These inspections are intrusive and can sometime identify problems not previously identified.
 It has been widely reported that there is a national shortage of the qualified fire engineers who can do these types of investigation and there is high demand across the industry for these individuals to carry out building safety investigations, which are separate to our usual fire risk assessments.
-Network Homes are proud to say that it has assessed all its buildings over 18m and are working to resolve any problems which have been identified.
+We're are proud to say that we've assessed all our buildings over 18m and are working to resolve any problems which have been identified.

 The London Fire Brigade offers the Home Fire Safety Checker - a free online tool which guides you through an assessment of your home, helping you to uncover fire risks and giving you tailored advice.